I recently went for an amatsu massage therapy as a birthday gift.

 I can’t still claim my progress, my growth, my evolving.

 When I make myself think how far I’ve come – I know it.
-I’ve been through so much and I’ve made my move through lots of pain.
-All I know is that I am a Hero.
+I’ve been through so much and I’ve made my move through a lot of pain.
+All I know is that I am a Heroine.

 But what I’m really glad for, is that I am aware.
 I’ve been catching myself into many self-destructive habits and patterns of being lately.
 And I’m surprised and inspired at the same time.
 I know that whatever the reaction, it isn’t the full truth.
 The feeling/thought is there but I know that isn’t the true me.
 And although it’s a valid experience I know this is just a reflex, a defense mechanism of sorts that I’ve developed.

-But it isn’t who I am for real.
+But it’s not who I am for real.

 So I am on the process of becoming more and more aware of what’s going on in my head.
 I can also feel feelings in my body better now and know that if something makes me feel tense and contracting, it couldn’t be possibly good for me.
 Or it just stirs something deeper in me that needs to be looked at closely.